Lin-Xu-lab/SpaSNE/README.md

 # SpaSNE

-The spatially resolved t-distributed stochastic neighbor embedding method (SpaSNE) is an extension of t-SNE and was designed to preserve both global gene expression and spatial structure for spatially resolved profiling data.
-SpaSNE leverages both gene expression and spatial information from histology image to give a comprehensive low dimensional visualization that best reflects the molecular similarities of cells and the spatial interactions among cells.
+As an extension of the t-distributed stochastic neighbor embedding (t-SNE), the spatially resolved t-SNE (SpaSNE) was designed to preserve both the global gene expression and the spatial structure for the spatially resolved profiling data.
+By leveraging both the gene expression and the spatial information, SpaSNE presents a comprehensive visualization in the low-dimensional space, which best reflects the molecular similarities of cells and the spatial interactions between cells.

 python_version = 3.8.8